Its-rahulG/ng-emojione/README.md

 **Files size 1kb**

 ### Clone and include in your project
-Don't forget to add ng-sanitize module as dependency
+Don't forget to add angular sanitize module as dependency

 ``` src/ng-emojione.min.js ```